Exciting New PPC Opportunities for Your Business

 Will Amazon Sponsored Links be Essential for Your Business?

 At this point it’s hard to envision that Amazon Sponsored links will be necessary for all businesses, mainly just those in the ecommerce sector.
 However, with Amazon profiting directly from the adverts they place, hopefully it will mean they move them to a more prominent location, as ultimately this would have an overall positive effect on the performance of digital ad campaigns.

 Although Amazon’s new platform won’t completely reshape the PPC landscape, it will give paid search teams more tools to consider when formalising a digital ad campaign for their business.
 Of course, if Amazon also finds success replacing ads on third-party sites, the potential of the new platform could increase exponentially in the future.

 Here at Strategy Digital we’re already working hard examining how Amazon Sponsored Links can be incorporated into our clients’ PPC campaigns.

-If you’re interested in creating a paid search ad strategy for your business, take a look at our PPC service page.
-Or, if you would like to talk in more detail about how PPC campaigns could help grow your business, get in touch.
+If you’re interested in creating a paid search ad strategy for your business, look no further than our PPC agency.
+If you would like to talk in more detail about how PPC campaigns could help grow your business, get in touch.